mars0i/popco2/doc/sims/bali/initialnts5.md

 * The endeavors to which it applies

 	* Royal:
+		* all of Bali, and maybe the whole universe.
 		* state needs management, leadership
 		* when the king's struggle against bhutakala fails, the state dissolves into disorder.
 It's all or